amberitas17/SingaporeScienceCentre/README.md

 Install python 3.10 to PATH (python version higher than 3.10 does not support some libraries such as mediapipe)

 #### Terminal 1 - Python Backend for Emotion:
+Do not forget to change the localhost ip to your current ip address in config.ts (you can check localhost by typing ipconfig and seeing the ipv4 address sample: 192.168.1.10)
 ```bash
 cd backend
 py -3.10 -m venv venv